Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Connecting Shogo to QuickBooks Online

-Now that you have Shogo connected to your POS, it's time to plug it into QuickBooks Online, or your preferred accounting system.
+Now that Shogo is connected to your POS, it's time to plug it into QuickBooks Online or your preferred accounting system.

 QBO has worked very well for all of our restaurant clients, so we recommend it 100% of the time.

-To connect to QBO, go into Shogo and click on Settings -> Accounting.
-You'll want to connect a new company.
+To connect to QBO, go into Shogo and click Settings -> Accounting.
+You'll want to connect with a new company.
 Select "Connect to QuickBooks"

 connect to QuickBooks